Keyboard shortcuts

 synth.pySynthetic data generation with diverse column names

-ml_train.pyTraining orchestrator: synth-only + frontier-label blended training
+ml_train.pyTraining orchestrator: synth-only CatBoost + synth-only SVM (ICE.* labels)

 catboost_classifier.pyCatBoost with virtual ensemble uncertainty